-Review of operational activity across East Renfrewshire indicates a general upward trend in overall activity levels over the last five years.
-In terms of fire related activity, accidental dwelling fires have fluctuated year on year with the current trend showing a decrease, although the provision of early warning has contributed significantly to reducing the severity of fires within the home with the majority of incidents being dealt with in their initial stages.
-The protection of our vulnerable members within our communities has been supported by the provision and extension of linked smoke alarms into domestic properties.
+Review of operational activity across East Ayrshire indicates a general downward trend in overall activity levels over the last five years.
+In terms of fire related activity, accidental dwelling fires have fluctuated year on year with the current trend showing an increase, although the provision of early warning has contributed significantly to reducing the severity of fires within the home with the majority of incidents being dealt with in their initial stages.
+The protection of our vulnerable members within our communities has been supported by the provision and extension of linked alarms into domestic properties, which currently accounts for just over 1 in 5 of all accidental dwelling fires being attended by the SFRS.

-Fire fatality rates within East Renfrewshire are extremely low, although fire casualty rates have fluctuated over the corresponding periods.
-Over the last five years there has been a downward trend in the numbers of recorded fire related casualties.
-The majority of recorded fire related casualties are not required to attend hospital and of those who have attended hospital, the majority have been deemed to have sustained only slight injuries.
+Fire fatality rates within East Ayrshire are extremely low, although fire casualty rates have fluctuated over the corresponding periods.
+Although a positive downward trend is not indicative at this time, the majority of recorded fire casualties are not required to attend hospital and of those who have attended hospital, the majority have been deemed to have sustained only slight injuries.

-Trend analysis of deliberate fire setting shows a fluctuation in levels of this activity type over the last five years.
+Deliberate fire setting on average accounts for just over 1 in 4 operational responses and trend analysis indicates fluctuation in levels of this activity type over the last five years.
 Analysis identifies deliberate fire setting is occurring on an ongoing basis, although peak activity has been identified in the same periods each year.

 Whilst attendances at non-fire related emergencies on average account for around 1 in every 10 operational mobilisations and are considerably less than the number of fire related incidents, the number of fatalities and casualties are notably higher than fire related injuries (fatal and non-fatal).
-Whilst the majority of non-fire emergency casualties (fatal and non-fatal) are as a result of road traffic collisions within East Renfrewshire, another emerging trend has been identified in those persons requiring assistance from other organisations.
+Whilst the majority of non-fire emergency casualties (fatal and non-fatal) are as a result of road traffic collisions within East Ayrshire, another emerging trend has been identified in those persons requiring assistance from other organisations.
 This results in support being requested from the SFRS in the form of forcing entry into premises to render assistance to occupants or the provision of first responder (medical) assistance.

-Whilst many incidents within East Renfrewshire are as a result of a confirmed genuine emergency, on average more than half of emergency responses made by the SFRS turn out to be false alarms.
+Whilst many incidents within East Ayrshire are as a result of a confirmed genuine emergency, on average more than half of emergency responses made by the SFRS turn out to be false alarms.
 These alarms may be as a result of a genuine belief that a fire is occurring which subsequently is confirmed not to be the case or through malicious activity resulting in a report of fire being made knowing this report is false in its nature.
 There are also a number of warnings of fire generated by fire alarm systems which, following an attendance and investigation, turn out to be false in their origin.
-Currently attendances to premises which generate these false signals account on average for 45% of all emergency responses within East Renfrewshire resulting in disruption to those within the premises in which the alarm activates and also to the SFRS who, on many occasions, are diverted from other activities to attend these incidents.
+Currently attendances to premises which generate these false signals account on average for a quarter of all emergency responses within East Ayrshire resulting in disruption to those within the premises in which the alarm activates and also to the SFRS who, on many occasions, are diverted from other activities to attend these incidents.